Share this

 fast, accurate and remote tacrolimus blood level monitoring

-At the 2019 meeting of the American Transplant Congress, held this year in Boston, scientists from the Oslo University Hospital, Rikshospitalet presented exciting findings regarding more patient-centered AUC-monitoring of tacrolimus, a cornerstone immunosppressant, using blood microsampling systems driven by Mitra® devices and Volumetric Absorptive Microsampling (VAMS™) technology.
-Researcher and PhD student Marte Theie Gustavsen was on hand to give the presentation and made time to answer a few questions.
+At the 2019 meeting of the American Transplant Congress in Boston, scientists from the Oslo University Hospital, Rikshospitalet presented exciting findings regarding more patient-centered AUC-monitoring of tacrolimus, a cornerstone immunosuppressant, using remote blood microsampling approaches enabled by Mitra® devices based on VAMS® technology.

 Tacrolimus Monitoring: Why It Matters